Hydro-XD10/farmapi/README.md

 # farmapi — Farm Management API

-A **Django REST Framework** backend for a bilingual (**English / Arabic**) farm-management mobile app .
+A **Django REST Framework** backend for a bilingual (**English / Arabic**) farm-management app .
 It serves JSON only. and each phone builds its own interface on top.
 Farmers manage their farms, crops, plants (positioned on a map image), tasks, and budgeting (income/expenses).